leonardodimarchi/backend-template/README.md

   - [x] DTO translations
 - [ ] Serverless adapter example
 - [ ] Add user reset password module
-- [ ] Add some module to interact with user (such as course or quizzes)
+- [x] Add some module to interact with user (such as course or quizzes)
+- [ ] Validate request user permissions when calling a method (for example, an admin user cannot enroll at a course)
+- [x] Add base user roles such as Admin, Student and Instructor